geopython/pywps/docs/configuration.rst

     * `grass` for *optional* configuration to support `GRASS GIS
       <https://grass.osgeo.org>`_
     * `s3` for *optional* configuration to support AWS S3 storage
+    * `services` for custom output URLs based on output's mime-type

 PyWPS ships with a sample configuration file (``default-sample.cfg``).
 A similar file is also available in the `flask` service as